 Except as provided below, a team must compete in a regional, national, or other qualifying round before advancing to the International Finals.
-Regional or national rounds are expected to be hosted in person or online by universities in Africa, Brazil, Colombia, East Asia, India, Ireland, Mexico, North America, and Southeast Asia before the International Finals.
-Memorials submitted from regional or national rounds will be regional or national rounds will be resolved by the regional or national round coordinators.
+Regional or national rounds are expected to be hosted in person or online by universities in Africa, Brazil, Colombia, East Asia, Ireland, North America, South Asian Association for Regional Cooperation countries (Bangladesh and India), and Southeast Asia before the International Finals.
+Memorials submitted from regional or national rounds will be regraded for the International Finals.
+Any disputes arising out of regional or national rounds will be resolved by the regional or national round coordinators.

-- a.
-The regional, national, or other qualifying round will consist of a written memorial and oral arguments. - b.
+a.
+The regional, national, or other qualifying round will consist of a written memorial and oral arguments.

+- b.
 In determining how many teams advance to the International Finals, each region or country will be represented by one team for every six teams that participate in the regional, national, or other qualifying round.
 For example, if there are six teams participating in a regional round, only the top team will advance to the International Finals.
 If there are ten teams participating in the regional round, the top two teams will advance to the International Finals. - c.
 No individual country may have more than four teams in the International Finals.
-No individual school may have more than two teams in the International Finals.
+No individual school may have more than two teams in the International Finals. - d.

-- d.
 With the approval of the Competition Committee and the relevant regional or national round coordinator, a school that hosts a regional or national round and competes in that regional or national round will automatically receive an invitation to advance one team to the International Finals, even if the team from the host school did not otherwise qualify.
 Only one team from a host school may advance to the International Finals. - e.
 In the interest of having the greatest number of countries participating in the Competition, the Competition Committee may establish additional regional or national rounds.